‘Outlander’ Season 5, Episode 10 Preview: Stephen Bonnet Returns

 The short clip then shows a kaleidoscope of images from Episode 10 that most likely relate to the Bonnet storyline.
 However, they occur so quickly that it is hard to make out exactly how the episode will unfold after Roger makes his statement.
 Most worrying, though, is an image of what appears to be Claire (Caitriona Balfe) by herself as a man approaches.
 The potential is that this man is Bonnet and he has turned up at Fraser’s Ridge.
 As has been previously stated by Jamie, Bonnet will likely try to declare Brianna’s son as his own.
 By doing so, he would then be able to lay claim to Jemmy’s inheritance, which is Jocasta’s (Maria Doyle Kennedy) vast property.

 At the very end of the clip, Brianna is shown standing on a beach looking at something off-screen.
 Her mother’s voice can be heard telling her to run.
 However, it is unclear if Brianna will take her mother’s advice or if she will stay and fight.
-This means that viewers will have to tune into Sunday night’s upcoming episode in order to find out more.
+This means that viewers will have to tune in to Sunday night’s upcoming episode in order to find out more.